severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the FQDN, hostname or IP address of the standalone host.
 The host must not be part of the cluster.

 * **Install Database Software**
-	- A new MySQL server will be installed and setup if 'Install Software' has been enabled otherwise an existing running MySQL server on the target host will be used.
+	- A new MySQL server will be installed and setup if "Install Software" has been enabled otherwise an existing running MySQL server on the target host will be used.
 If there is an existing MySQL server installed or running, it will be stopped and removed before ClusterControl performs the installation.

 * **Disable Firewall?**
 	- Check the box to disable firewall (recommended).